16 FUN Things To Do At Moraine Lake

 The larch season is everyone’s favorite season in Banff.
 Sometime around the third week of September, the needles on the larch trees turn a beautiful golden color before dropping to the ground before the winter.

-While there aren’t many larch trees around Moraine Lake herself, you can quickly be surrounded by them with a great Moraine Lake hike.
-Most notable is the Larch Valley up to Sentinel Pass.
+While there aren’t many larch trees around Moraine Lake, you can quickly be surrounded by them with a great Moraine Lake hike.
+The most notable is the Larch Valley up to Sentinel Pass, where you’ll be surrounded by larches galore!

 Hike Sentinel Pass